verdict-project/verdict/README.md

 # Download and Install

 You only need to download a couple of jar files to get started.
 Verdict does not require "sudo" access or any complicated setup process.
-Visit [this page](http://verdictdb.org/download/) to find out the files relevant to your data analytics platforms.
+Go to [this download page](http://verdictdb.org/download/) to find out the files relevant to your data analytics platforms.
 We already provide pre-built jar files for Cloudera distributions, MapR distributions, and official Apache Spark.
 You can also build from the source code using the standard build tool, Apache Maven.

+# How to Connect?

+There are several options, such as (1) Verdict's interactive shell and (2) JDBC driver.
+For Spark, you simply include Verdict's spark library and issue queries to Verdict's SQL context.
+Verdict works well with popular front-end tools, such as Apache Zeppelin, Hue, Jupyter notebooks, and so on.

 # How are Such Large Speedups Possible?